Contents

 Use Cases

-Let’s say you have a membership management software (like my friends at Wild Apricot).
+For example, let’s say you have a membership management software (like our friends at Wild Apricot).
 Users are typically teachers, local associations, little leagues, and community groups.
 They often start in Excel, but as their membership database grows, the document keeps crashing.
 This is a real and acute pain point.

 In this scenario, one Use Case would tell the story of how Wild Apricot has eased the pain for real customers by giving them a reliable, smooth, and fast way to manage members.
 It would talk about how Excel would crash at inopportune times, and show how this messed up operations.
 SaaS to the rescue!